‘This car should be a wakeup call for any manufacturer’ — Model Y teardown verdict

 Munro suspects that the battery chemistry of the Model Y cells is different than the Tesla Model 3 battery pack cells the firm had previously analyzed, the new chemistry according to him should have reduced the cost of cells and ultimately of the entire pack.

-The battery pack of the Model Y is also more cost-efficient as Tesla has successfully removed the unneeded objects like excess tape, fasteners, reducing the amount of potting materials (used for electric insulation, heat, shock, and corrosion protection, etc.), eliminating more than 50% of the temperature sensors — while still maintaining the full functionality, some excellent stuff here by Tesla engineering!
+The battery pack of the Model Y is also more cost-efficient as Tesla has successfully removed the unneeded objects like excess tape, and fasteners, reducing the amount of potting materials (used for electric insulation, heat, shock, and corrosion protection, etc.), eliminating more than 50% of the temperature sensors — while still maintaining the full functionality, some excellent stuff here by Tesla engineering!

 #7: Injection Molded Headliner